root-project/jsroot/docs/JSROOT.md

     });

-## Links collection
+## More examples

-Many different examples of JSROOT usage can be found on [links collection](https://root.cern.ch/js/latest/demo/jslinks.htm) page
+Many different examples of JSROOT usage can be found on [JSROOT](https://root.cern.ch/js/latest/api.htm) page